My love for you is conserved

 “Girl!
 Little girl, come back!”

-She pokes her head around the corner again, scared now.
+She pokes her head around the

 “Why did you give me this?”